prometheus/prometheus/documentation/examples/remote_storage/remote_storage_adapter/README.md

 # Remote storage adapter

-This is a write adapter that receives samples via Prometheus's remote write protocol and stores them in Graphite, InfluxDB, or OpenTSDB.
+This is a write adapter that receives samples via Prometheus's remote write protocol and stores them in Graphite, InfluxDB, OpenTSDB, or Elasticsearch.
 It is meant as a replacement for the built-in specific remote storage implementations that have been removed from Prometheus.

 For InfluxDB, this binary is also a read adapter that supports reading back data through Prometheus via Prometheus's remote read protocol.